48productions/Perpetual-Free-Credits-PCB/README.md

 ---
 ## Compatibility/Installation

-Note: This board design works, but has recevied only limited testing.
-Proceed with caution!

 ### Compatibility List
 This board is **compatible** with:
- - ✅ CHUNITHM PARADISE LOST
+ - ✅ CHUNITHM (tested on NEW!! and many pre-NEW!! versions)
+ - ✅ Middle Earth (Atari pinball)
- - ✅ crossbeats REV. SUNRISE S2*
+ - ✅ crossbeats REV. (tested on SUNRISE S2)*
+ - ✅ Probably a lot of others :D

 This board is **incompatible** with games that have a coin blocker relay, but no credit limit:
- - ❌ SOUND VOLTEX EXCEED GEAR
+ - ❌ SOUND VOLTEX (tested on EXCEED GEAR)
- - ❌ jubeat festo
+ - ❌ jubeat (tested on festo)

+An alternative design is being considered for these games.

 *\* crossbeats: This board will continuously insert credits in test mode, since the game always powers the coin blocker in test mode regardless of the credit limit.*